Senate, House agriculture committees in deal to avert milk price spike

 The rejuvenated disaster programs would cover losses from this year’s widespread drought, especially for livestock producers, although tree farmers, honey bees and farm-raised fish are also covered.
 Maximum payment would be $100,000.

-Fiscally conservative House Republicans have called for larger cuts in farm subsidies and food stamps while some House Democrats opposed food stamps cuts at all.
+Fiscally conservative House Republicans have called for larger cuts in farm subsidies and food stamps while some House Democrats opposed any food stamp cuts.

-Additional reporting by Charles Abbott; Editing by Ros Krasny, Maureen Bavdek and Jan Paschal
+Additional reporting by Charles Abbott, David Lawder and Richard Cowan; Editing by Ros Krasny, Maureen Bavdek, Jan Paschal and Eric Walsh